vp2305/GoSocial/README.md

 - Twelve factor app - [Link](https://12factor.net)
 - Repository pattern [Link](https://www.toptal.com/go/go-repository-tutorial)

+### Uncertainties
+- SAGA pattern
+- What is middlewares used for?
+- Repository Pattern
+  - The repository pattern is a design pattern that abstracts the data access logic from the rest of the application.
+It provides a way to access the data without exposing the underlying database implementation.

 ### Principles to understand
 - Separation of concerns:
   - Each level in your program should be separate by a clear barrier, the transport layer, the service layer, the storage layer...